ml-opensource/API-manifesto/README.md

 ### Object at the root level

 A body should always return an object at the root level.
 This enables including additional data about the response such as metadata separate from the object(s).
-We recommend using `data` for succesful requests with meaningful response data and `error` for unsuccesful requests with error data being returned.
+We recommend using `data` for successful requests with meaningful response data and `error` for unsuccessful requests with error data being returned.

 #### ✅